 The Lovrenska Lake District was formed at the end of the last ice age, about 8,000 years ago.
 Nowadays, it is one of the favourite attractions of tourists, and the walking paths around it are also worth a visit.

 If you are looking for historical sights, head to Podsreda Castle near Kozje.
 It is considered to be the most fortified castle in the region and in Slovenia.
 It is a real massive fortress, an excellent example of medieval Slovenian architecture, in which simplicity and practicality played a major role.

 There are no ornate towers and gilded details, just a watchtower, a chapel, rooms and halls.
 Built in the 12th century, the castle is one of the best references to Slovenian Romanian architecture in all its flavours. after World War II, the condition of the castle deteriorated greatly, and it was only renovated in the 1980s.

-In the castle you can see an exhibition of paintings and glass works, but the ancient walls are also home oof many events.
+In the castle, you can see an exhibition of paintings and glassworks, but the ancient walls are also home to many events.

 #12 The city of Lasko

 Don't miss sightseeing!
 Lasko is perfect for this, as its beautiful old town brings you closer to the history of both the town and the countryside.
 It was already a market town in 1227 and is now home to 3,000 people.
 Lasko's name is known all over the world for the Zlatorog beer brewed here.
 Therefore, you can also visit the brewery!